By: Kerri-Ann Jennings, M.S., R.D., and associate nutrition editor at Eating Well Magazine

-Fennel is a herb used widely to treat infant colic and gas.
+Fennel is an herb used widely to treat infant colic and gas.
 It is also a strong liver detoxifier and diuretic.

-Fenugreek is used by many women who suffer from the symptoms of menopause--hot flashes, night sweats, etc. It is also used to reduce cholesterol and relieve constipation.
-It has been discovered that fenugreek binds with wholesterol in the intestine and encourages the excretion of cholesterol from the body.
+Many women who suffer from the symptoms of menopause use fenugreek: hot flashes, night sweats, etc. It is also used to reduce cholesterol and relieve constipation.
+It has been discovered that fenugreek binds with cholesterol in the intestine and encourages the excretion of cholesterol from the body.

 Cloves act as a wound antiseptic by killing harmful bacteria.
 It is also used to treat indigestion and diarrhea.
-Cloves also acts as a deterrent to free-radical damage to the body.
+Cloves also act as a deterrent to free–radical damage to the body.

 This spice is also used to treat heart disease, high blood pressure and to reduce cholesterol.

 Another digestive calmant, coriander is used to treat colic and general nausea.